Surgical Pathology Service

 Many of our surgical pathologists conduct clinically-oriented research in the areas of their sub-specialties.
 Major groups are listed below.
 Details can be found on each faculty’s individual page.

-Gastro-intestinal Pathology Research:
+Gastro-intestinal and Liver Pathology Research:

 Gynecologic Pathology Research: